 • Jaw discomfort

-This is why early evaluation at a pediatric dentist in Marysville, WA or family dentist is important.
+This is why early evaluation with a family or pediatric dentist in Marysville, WA is essential.

 2. Bone Loss in the Jaw (Serious Long-Term Issue)